sanjoy-git/sanjoy-git/README.md

 ## 🚀 About Me
 ### Hi, I'm Sanjoy Roy! 👋
 Web Developer.
 I never stop until solve a problem and love to finish any work efficiently.
 Learning more skills to update myself more in future Next.js improving full stack web development.
-My learning first language is c and c#.
-I am working now with react.js, node.js, mysql etc.
+My learning first language is c and c# basic, after then JavaScript.
+I chose JavaScript.
+So, i am working now with react.js, node.js, mysql etc.

 ## 🎓 Education